lightpack/docs/filters.md

 ## Built-in Filters

+Lightpack provides many pre-defined filters that you can declare on your route definitions.
 Below are the built-in filters provided by Lightpack, their aliases, and what they do:

 ### 1. `auth`
 **Purpose:** Restricts access to authenticated users (web or API).